vtexdocs/dev-portal-content/README.md

 - Make sure you have a unique slug.
 - Make sure your slug is the exact copy of your title.
 - Images must be saved in the repository.
-To add it to your markdown, mention its path in the desired place of your guide's body.
+To add it to your markdown, see [How to add images to articles](#how-can-i-addfix-images-in-an-article).
 - Ask team leaders to run the portal's build.

 ### How can I deal with page slugs?